-ReCAP therefore, in construction sector, hopes that the Afghan state is responsive, accountable, and transparent to all of its citizens.
+ReCAP, therefore, in the construction sector, hopes that the Afghan state is responsive, accountable, and transparent to all of its citizens.
 The program also envisions that the donor community is working in close coordination with Afghan government and Civil Society to ensure the quality of infrastructure projects and citizens and communities have access to well-constructed and sustainable infrastructure.

 The building and renovation of Afghanistan’s infrastructures began in 2001 and since then construction has evolved into the second largest sector of the economy, generating significant amounts of money and jobs.
-However, like many other areas, this sector is greatly affected by a lack of expertise, coordination, innovation and transparency.
+However, like many other areas, this sector is greatly affected by a lack of expertise, coordination, innovation, and transparency.
 The first major contributor to this circumstances is the procurement challenge which the Afghan government is faced with.
-The donor community performs its own procurement for its construction projects and usually allows no oversight of the Afghan government during the project planning and awarding stages.
+The donor community performs its own procurement for its construction projects and usually allows either no or less oversight of the Afghan government during the project planning and awarding stages.
 According to the donor community, Afghan government does not have effective policies, mechanisms and competent capacity to plan, design, implement and maintain infrastructure projects.
-The result is lack of coordination between donors and Afghan government that eventually leads to the waste of fund and weak utilization of the resources.
+The result is lack of coordination between donors and the Afghan government that eventually leads to the waste of fund and weak utilization of the resources.

 The second major problem in the construction sector is the lack of oversight and non-adherence to the contract requirements.
 Due to the security challenges, mostly quality assurance process is not regularly or properly performed.
 The donor community has to depend on third-party monitoring which leaves them with information that is limited, selected and is prone to falsification.